brianbrix/supermarket/README.md

 - `MIGRATION_ATTEMPTS` and `MIGRATION_RETRY_DELAY` control how many times (default 10) and how often (default 5s) the backend container retries `php artisan migrate --force` on startup if the database is not ready yet.
 - If `APP_KEY` is not supplied via environment variable, the backend container will generate one automatically on first boot.
 - Set `APP_KEY` in your shell before `docker compose up` to rotate the Laravel encryption key without editing tracked files.
+- `SITENAME` and `APP_VERSION` identify versioned PostgreSQL backups (files named `{sitename}-{version}.pgsql`).
+When the database volume is empty, the Postgres container restores the backup matching `APP_VERSION` (or the most recent file for `SITENAME` if a direct match is not found).
+- `BACKUP_DIR` overrides the host directory that stores and shares database backups with the container stack (defaults to `/opt/db_backups/shop`).
+Ensure the path exists and is writable.
+- `ENABLE_SCHEDULER` toggles the Laravel scheduler worker that runs background tasks such as expiring stale payments (defaults to `1`).

 ### Traefik dashboard access (optional helper)
 - Default credential: `admin` / `change-me`